Ryangwaite/AWS-SAA-C02-Course/README.md

   - 10 Gbps: 10GBASE-LR
 - This is a **cross connect** to your customer router (requires VLANs/BGP)
 - You can connect to a partner router if extending to your location.
   - The port needs to be arranged to connect somewhere else and connect to your hardware.
 - This is a single fiber optic cable from the AWS Managed DX port to your network.
 - You can run Virtual Interfaces (VIFs) over a single DX connect fiber optic line.
 - There is a one-to-many relationship between a DX line and VIFs.
-Therefore, you can multiple VIFs running on a single DX line.
+Therefore, you can have multiple VIFs running on a single DX line.
 - VIFs are of two types:
   - Private VIF (VPC)
     - Connects to one AWS VPC